Freight Shipping from Lansing to Salt Lake City

 How much does it cost to ship freight from Lansing to Salt Lake City?

-Full truckload (FTL) rates from Lansing, MI to Salt Lake City, UT currently range from $3,939-$4,855 for a standard dry van load over the 1,832-mile route.
+Full truckload (FTL) rates from Lansing, MI to Salt Lake City, UT currently range $3,939-$4,855 (roughly $2.16-$2.67 per mile over 1,832 miles).
 LTL shipments typically cost $1,208-$1,957 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Lansing to Salt Lake City?